Guidelines for Publication

 Class Rank Invitations are extended to all students within the top 10% of their respective classes (full-time and part-time).

 The Law Review also extends invitations to students who successfully compete in the Summer Writing Competition.
 The Summer Writing Competition, conducted jointly with the Journal of Law & Health and the Global Business Law Review, requires students who wish to join the Law Review to compose a written product that demonstrates the excellent writing skills necessary to compose a high-quality scholarly article.
-A student may enter the Law Review's Summer Writing Competition only once during his or her tenure at Cleveland-Marshall.
+A student may enter the Law Review's Summer Writing Competition only once during their tenure at CSU Law.
 Under no circumstances will a student receive an invitation to join the Law Review more than twice.